 How to get ISO certified

-Most companies that seek ISO certifications are those that mass produce and ship globally.
-They deal with trade agreements and laws in a variety of countries, making the certification of global standards nearly a requirement.
-As such, the ISO 9001 is one of the most sought after certifications.
-There are specific requirements a company must meet before contacting a certifying body, however.
-The following steps explain how an entity can earn an ISO 9001 certification along with an official audit:
+Most companies that seek ISO certifications are those that ship globally, meaning it's necessary for them to adhere to trade agreements in various countries.
+For such businesses, the certification of global standards is nearly a requirement, so the ISO 9001 is crucial for their success.
+The following steps explain how an entity can earn an ISO 9001 certification, along with an official audit:

 1. Develop a quality management system

-The first step in earning an ISO certification is to develop a quality management system unique to the business.
+The first step to earning an ISO certification is to develop a QMS unique to the business.
 Identify core business processes, study them and determine where to make improvements.
 Work with managers and teams at all levels and document their processes.
 Then, using the standards set by the ISO, develop a QMS that works most effectively.
 Create a document outlining the new process and distribute it to all levels of the business.

 2. Implement the new quality management system

 The next step is to initiate the new QMS and monitor its progress.
-Ensure that procedures at all levels are performed as outlined by the new documentation.
-If the new system requires new processes, make sure teams are trained with new methodologies in mind.
+Ensure that procedures at all levels get carried out as outlined by the new documentation.
+If the new system requires new processes, make sure that teams receive training with new methodologies in mind.
 It often helps to create a reporting system so that managers and individual team members can submit issues as they arise.
 Review and address these issues as needed.

-After some time has passed and with all problems addressed, schedule an audit with a certified body.
-An expert auditor assesses the new QMS at all levels, looks for potential problems and determines if it meets ISO standards.
-During this time, they may need access to formal documentation, comparing it to the actual work conducted.
+After some time has passed and all problems have gotten addressed, schedule an audit with a certified body.
+During this process, an expert auditor assesses the new QMS at all levels, looks for potential problems and determines whether it meets ISO standards.
+Keep in mind that the auditor may require access to formal documentation, to compare it to the actual work conducted.

 4. Register the quality management system

-If the company passes inspection, they register their QMS for certification.
-They gather all of the documentation and submit it to the certifying party for review.
-Once documentation passes review, the company earns its certification.
-Standards often change over time, however.
+If the company passes inspection, it can register its QMS for certification.
+To do so, the company gathers all of the documentation and submits it to the certifying party for review.
+Once the documentation passes review, the company earns its certification.
+Standards often change over time.
 To maintain certification, the QMS requires auditing every three years.
-Upon passing, the company also earns re-certification after each audit.
+Upon passing, the company also earns recertification after each audit.

 Explore more articles